sam-berning/bottlerocket-kernel-kit/BUILDING.md

 The installation instructions for [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) should help you set it up for use with Twoliter.

-## Build the core kit
+## Build the kernel kit

-Building the core kit can be done by using the makefile targets.
+Building the kernel kit can be done by using the makefile targets.
 ```
 make ARCH=<architecture>
 ```